MontanaFlossCo/FlintDemo-iOS/README.md

 Currently only Carthage is supported, so you'll need that installed.

 1. Check out the project
-2. Run `carthage bootstrap --platform iOS`
+2. Run `carthage bootstrap --platform iOS --cache-builds`
 3. Build and run the project in Xcode 9.2 or higher

 ## Using the app